diarmidmackenzie/sdt-condensed/CET part 1.md

 A 1981 compared two groups of puzzle solvers - one was told their goal was to beat another participant the other to complete the puzzle as fast as they could.
 Both were doing the puzzle head-to-head against another puzzle solver, and both received the same informational feedback that they had completed the puzzle faster than the other puzzle solver.

-This showed that having been asked to compete, had an undermining effect on intrinsic motivation (by the free choice measure).
+Those asked to compete subsequently spent less free-choice time playing with the puzzles than those who had not been asked to compete, suggesting that being asked to compete had an undermining effect on intrinsic motivation.

 This is interesting, because in SDT, competition should only have a negative impact on intrinsic motivation when it is experienced as controlling.
 Competition can be highly informational, offering optimal information, and valuable feedback about performance.